DHTMLX/docs-diagram/docs/api/data_collection/findall_method.md

 ### Description

-@short: finds all the items that correspond to the specified parameters
+@short: Finds all the items that correspond to the specified parameters

 ### Usage